Understanding Perpetual Purpose Trust Model

 Organically Grown Company’s Growth

-Natalie was part of the company’s journey to becoming one of the first companies in the US to be owned by a perpetual purpose trust.
+Natalie was part of the company’s journey to becoming one of the first responsible companies in the US to be owned by a perpetual purpose trust.

 When achieving sustainability, it’s not just about business practices, products, and services.
 It’s also about how the company is run.